message/iata/AT.md

 - The COVID-19 test requirement does not apply to passengers younger than 12 years if accompanied by an adult.
 5. Passengers could be subject to self-quarantine for 10 days.
 - This does not apply to:
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, and their accompanying minors between 12 and 18 years old.
-Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sinovac at least 14 days before arrival, and their accompanying minors between 12 and 18 years old;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Janssen at least 21 days before arrival, and their accompanying minors between 12 and 18 years old;
 - more exemptions can be found at <a href="https://tinyurl.com/8w8kyybv">https://tinyurl.com/8w8kyybv</a> .